dansgithubuser/dlal/README.md

 ## todo
 - more intelligible speech synth
+	- why so slow when transcoding?
+	- still a lot of noise when transcoding with phonetic_markov compared to phonetic_vocoder
 - move from systems into skeleton
 	- another pass to tighten terminology
 - audiobro